 How Often Should I Get a Cleaning?

 You should have a cleaning every six months, or more often if your doctor recommends it.
 These visits help remove plaque and tartar buildup, which contribute to stains and tooth decay.
-However, if you have signs of gum disease, your dentist may suggest you get cleanings more often than twice a year.
+However, if you have signs of gum disease, your dentist in Tucson, AZ may suggest you get cleanings more often than twice a year.

 What to Expect at Your Cleaning Appointment?